-How to prepare your child for a new sibling
+Ways to prepare a young child for a new baby

 Your child is not going to suffer irreparable damage from this change.
 In fact, after a bit, they won’t even remember a time (If they are young enough when a new sibling is added) when it was just him/her.